 Most brands of PPIs work equally well.
 Some may be better at treating symptoms of GERD, or stomach and peptic ulcers.
 Others may work better at treating erosive esophagitis or Zollinger-Ellison syndrome.

 Nexium and Prevacid are effective in treating most conditions requiring the use of a PPI.

 Data is limited on differences among PPIs and the side effects they cause.
-Available evidence suggests there is no difference in the short-term.
-Evidence shows Nexium may be more likely to cause side effects than Prilosec.
+Available evidence suggests that there is no difference in the short-term.
+Evidence shows that Nexium may be more likely to cause side effects than Prilosec.

 Prilosec and Prevacid may be more likely to cause drug-drug interactions than Protonix and AcipHex.

 Long-term risks associated with PPIs are believed to be the same.